RMD vs. Roth Conversion Calculator: Break-Even Analysis 2026

 Calculate the break-even point for Roth conversions vs. RMDs.
 Determine if paying taxes now is better than mandatory distributions later.

 Roth conversions require paying taxes today to avoid taxes later.
 The break-even analysis determines when tax-free growth overcomes the upfront tax cost.
-This calculator helps you decide if a conversion makes sense based on your age, tax brackets, and legacy goals.
+Use this to decide if a conversion makes sense based on your age, tax brackets, and legacy goals.

 Calculate the break-even point for Roth conversions vs. RMDs.
 Determine if paying taxes now is better than mandatory distributions later with IRMAA warnings and legacy value comparisons.